 How many international students are enrolled in the Department of Physics?

-As of May 1, 2015, there are 33 international students enrolled in the Department of Physics.
-Of these, there are 5 undergraduate students, 13 master’s students and 19 doctoral students at the Graduate School of Science, and 1 research student at the Graduate School.
-They comprise 7.0% of all students in our department.
+As of May 1, 2018, there are 50 international students enrolled in the Department of Physics.
+Of these, there are 18 master’s students, 26 doctoral students and 6 research students.
+They comprise 10.3% of total number of the students in our department.

 I do not have a good command of Japanese.
 Do I have any difficulty in following the graduate course?